pramnora/API/README.md

 ## cURL

-Run a MS DOS prompt; and, type in...
+If you are using Windows; then, run a MS DOS prompt; and, type in...

 > curl - V